 Powerful, socially relevant drama was in store on Saturday when the Atlanta Opera presented its opening night performance of Dead Man Walking, a contemporary operatic masterpiece by composer Jake Heggie and librettist Terrence McNally.
 Based on the eponymous 1993 bestselling nonfiction book by Sister Helen Prejean, the harrowing memoir retells a nun’s encounter with a convict who is sentenced to execution for brutally murdering a pair of teenager lovers.
 Far more than an epistle on the death penalty, Dead Man Walking is an exploration of the timeless and complex spiritual issues of confession, forgiveness and redemption.
 Three more performances of Dead Man Walking are scheduled for February 5, 8 and 10 at Cobb Energy Performing Arts Centre.

-The two stars of the show are baritone Michael Mayes as death row inmate Joseph De Rocher and mezzo-soprano Jamie Barton as his spiritual adviser, Sister Helen.
+The two stars of the show are baritone Michael Mayes as death row inmate Joseph De Rocher and mezzo-soprano Jamie Barton as his spiritual advisor, Sister Helen.
 For Barton, it is a role debut — a genuine tour-de-force for the Rome, Georgia native, whose singing has blossomed into a distinguished international operatic career.
 Mayes is the quintessential De Rocher.
 He has performed the role in eight productions, and to date, nobody does it better.
 Mayes inhabits the role completely, the way a hand fits a glove.

 Barton and Mayes make for a compelling team, leading what can credibly be called the strongest overall cast in the the company’s recent history.
 Production director Tomer Zvulun, who is the Atlanta Opera’s general and artistic director, calls the group a “luxury in casting based on the superstar opera singers that live in Atlanta.”